codesandbox/codesandboxer/packages/react-codesandboxer/README.md

 ### `template?: string`

-This template prop sets what codesandbox template to use.
+This template prop sets what CodeSandbox template to use.
 Currently we support:

 - `create-react-app`
 - `create-react-app-typescript`

 We auto-detect which one we think we should use, so you should only need to provide this if you want to override our selected template.

-Unsupported templates will still cause the bundled files to be sent to codesandbox under that template, but the bundling may fail.
+Unsupported templates will still cause the bundled files to be sent to CodeSandbox under that template, but the bundling may fail.

 ## A slightly more complicated example: